 \section{Introduction}

-\begin{definition} A \emph{cap set} is a set $A \sub \F_3^n$ with no solutions to $x+y+z=0$ other than when $x=y=z$, or equivalently $A$ has no 3 distinct elements in arithmetic progression. \end{definition} In this paper, we prove the following result. \begin{theorem} There is a cap set in $\mathbb{F}_3^{56232}$ of size
+\begin{definition} A \emph{cap set} is a set $A \sub \F_3^n$ with no solutions to $x+y+z=0$ other than when $x=y=z$, or equivalently a set $A$ with no 3 distinct elements in arithmetic progression. \end{definition} In this paper, we prove the following result. \begin{theorem} There is a cap set in $\mathbb{F}_3^{56232}$ of size

-and hence, for large $n$, there is a cap set $A \sub \F_3^n$ of size $(2.218021\ldots)^n$. \end{theorem} Since \cite{Pellegrino} in 1970, there have been 2 improvements to the lower bound on the size of a maximal cap set.
-A lower bound of $(2.210147\ldots)^n$ was given in \cite{CalderbankFishburn}, and then Edel gave an improved lower bound of $(2.217389\ldots)^n$ in \cite{Edel}.
-In this paper, we obtain the first new lower bound for nearly 2 decades, and prove that a maximal cap set has size at least $(2.218021\ldots)^n$.
-Our method is based on that of Edel, which in turn is based on the work of Calderbank and Fishburn, and involves taking cap sets which are known to be maximal in a relatively low dimension and then combining them carefully to produce large cap sets in higher dimensions. \bigbreak The upper bound, by contrast, has received significant attention.
+and hence, for large $n$, there is a cap set $A \sub \F_3^n$ of size $(2.218021\ldots)^n$. \end{theorem} Since \cite{Pellegrino} in 1970, there have been two improvements to the lower bound on the size of a maximal cap set.
+A lower bound of $(2.210147\ldots)^n$ was given by Calderbank and Fishburn \cite{CalderbankFishburn}, and then Edel improved this to $(2.217389\ldots)^n$ in \cite{Edel}.
+In this paper, we obtain the first new lower bound for nearly two decades, and prove that a maximal cap set has size at least $(2.218021\ldots)^n$.
+Our method is based on that of Edel, which in turn is based on the work of Calderbank and Fishburn, and involves taking cap sets which are known to be maximal in a low dimension and then combining them carefully to produce large cap sets in higher dimensions. \bigbreak The upper bound has received significant attention, both historically and recently.
 In \cite{Meshulam}, an upper bound of $\frac{3^n}{n}$ was shown, which was then improved to $\frac{3^n}{n^{1+\varepsilon}}$ for some $\varepsilon > 0$ in \cite{BK}.
 It was an open problem for over 20 years as to whether a cap set in $\mathbb{F}_3^n$ has size at most $c^n$, for some $c<3$.
 This was finally solved by Ellenberg and Gijswijt in \cite{EllenbergGijswijt}, who used the polynomial method developed by Croot, Lev and Pach in \cite{CLP} to show that a cap set in $\mathbb{F}_3^n$ has size at most $(2.7552\ldots)^n$.
 A symmetric version of the polynomial method proof for the upper bound has since been formulated by Tao in \cite{tao_2016}, and Ellenberg and Gijswijt's result was formalised in the Lean theorem prover in \cite{dahmen2019formalizing}.
-The upper bound has since been improved by an extra factor of $\sqrt{n}$ in \cite{jiang2021improved}.
+There is also an improvement of the upper bound by an extra factor of $\sqrt{n}$ in \cite{jiang2021improved}.